tantalor/megaera/README.md

 ## Megeara Configuration

 By default, Megaera will guess where your templates are located and what they are named based on the filename of your handler modules.
 For instance, the `handlers.default` module's template should be `templates/default.html`.
-If you want to change the handlers or templates directories, just set the `MegaeraRequestHandler.HANDLERS_BASE` and `MegaeraRequestHandler.TEMPLATES_BASE` to your desired values in your `main.py`.
+If you want to change the handlers or templates directories, just set the `RequestHandler.HANDLERS_BASE` and `RequestHandler.TEMPLATES_BASE` to your desired values in your `main.py`.

 ## Local Configuration